-Today, you are going to learn about 22 spiders that live in West Virginia.
+Today, you will learn about the most common spiders that live in West Virginia.

 Wolf Spider Range Map